Egi Maccioni's Polenta

 Egi Maccioni shows us the foolproof way to cook polenta; one secret is to pour the cooked polenta into a pie plate lined with a tea towel, which keeps the polenta warm, gives it shape, and absorbs moisture.
+This recipe can be used to make Sausage Stew with Polenta and Fall Ragout.

 - Servings: 4